kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 *Parameters*

 - *clientIds* `string|string[]`: Block client IDs.
 - *attributes* `Object`: Block attributes to be merged.
-Should be keyed by clientIds if uniqueByBlock is true.
+Should be keyed by clientIds if `options.uniqueByBlock` is true.
+- *options* `Object`: Updating options.
-- *uniqueByBlock* `boolean`: true if each block in clientIds array has a unique set of attributes
+- *options.uniqueByBlock* `[boolean]`: Whether each block in clientIds array has a unique set of attributes.

 *Returns*